 The strength of our business is due in large part to the strategic actions that we first announced in June 2015.
-This programme concluded at the end of 2017 with eight out of ten actions completed on time and on target (see page 12).
+This programme concluded at the end of 2017 with eight out of ten actions completed on time and on target (see pages 12 to 13).